 These boats, which are sleek and modern in form, attract the attention of all-around observers while offering a huge adrenaline rush for the driver and passengers.

-To achieve maximal performance, high-performance boats have large engines with many horsepowers and deep V-shaped hulls.
+High-performance boats have large engines with horsepower and deep V-shaped hulls to achieve maximal performance.

 And narrow beams manufactured from durable and lightweight materials.